 Reproduction

-Due to the small size of the dataset, the model is highly sensitive to weight initialization.
-To account for this, I evaluated performance across 50 different random seeds by measuring test accuracy.
+Due to the small size of the dataset, the model is especially sensitive to weight initialization.
+To account for this, I evaluated the testing set performance across 50 different random seeds.
+Another design choice I made is to randomly shuffle the dataset for each random seed so that we’re not overfitting to a specific train/test split, which, although adds to the complexity of reproduction, makes our experiments more rigorous.

+Remember that Colin has two uncles, so family tree prediction is a multi-labels classification problem.
 I used MultilabelAccuracy as the main metric.
 Predictions with output values above 0.5 are considered positive.
-In the multilabel setting, accuracy is 1 only if all labels are predicted correctly (exact match).
+Accuracy is 1 if and only if all labels are predicted correctly (exact match).

 Below is a summary of the techniques I tested, categorized by their impact on accuracy.